 VoIP and Unified Communications

 Replacing legacy telephone services with a VoIP network doesn’t only mean enjoying greater speed and reliability.
-VoIP service providers can bundle voice services with a full suite of unified communications that operate on protocols related to IP telephony.
+VoIP service providers can bundle voice services with a full suite of unified communications that operate on protocols related to IP telephony (also known as internet telephony).
 These additional services are tethered by a Session Initiation Protocol (SIP) application that brings video, messaging, chat, screen sharing and web conferencing to one platform.

 This style of virtual office integration allows your team to make secure business calls on multiple devices, easily access personal and business contacts on one shared network, and remotely host online meetings.
 By integrating phone systems with other communication channels, unified communications transforms how your team communicates and collaborates on a daily basis.